-Congratulations to Seton Swimming for completing our 3rd Annual Cystic Fibrosis “Splash for CF” Swim-a-thon.
-As a team, we raised nearly $3,000 and had 36 swimmers complete at least 200 lengths of the pool – that’s 5,000 yards or nearly 3 miles!
-This year’s event was the second time we had parents and swimmers from John Paul the Great venture into the water with us – congratulations to Mr. Bill Dealey, Liam Kellogg, Connor Given plus Corrie and Andre Michell from JPtG for setting such a great example for all of us.
-Mr. Dealey swam 75 laps or just over 2 miles!
+Congratulations to Seton Swimming for completing our 4th Annual Cystic Fibrosis “Splash for CF” Swim-a-thon.
+As a team, we raised over $2,600 and had 34 swimmers complete at least 200 lengths of the pool – that’s 5,000 yards or nearly 3 miles!
+Today’s swim was truly a great accomplishment for many of these swimmers, particularly some of the younger 7th graders.

 Thank you to the Given family for their great job in organizing the event!
 And a big thank you to the good folks at the Central Park Aquatic Facility for donating the pool time and lifeguards for the event.

-Right before the event, Mr. Given gave us a great talk on why were we were all there.
+Right before the event, Mrs. Given gave us a great talk on why were we were all there.
+The money we raised went directly to families fighting this disease.
 Cystic fibrosis is an inherited chronic disease that affects the lungs and digestive system of about 30,000 children and adults in the United States (70,000 worldwide).
 A defective gene and its protein product cause the body to produce unusually thick, sticky mucus that clogs the lungs and leads to life-threatening lung infections.
 I can also obstruct the pancreas and stops natural enzymes from helping the body break down and absorb food.

 In the 1950s, few children with cystic fibrosis lived to attend elementary school.
 Today, advances in research and medical treatments have further enhanced and extended life for children and adults with CF. Many people with the disease can now expect to live into their 30s, 40s and beyond.